-Being a Christian steward involves the management of our heavenly Father’s affairs on earth, which includes not only tangible but intangible possessions.
+2. Being a Christian steward involves the management of our heavenly Father’s affairs on earth, which includes not only tangible but intangible possessions.

-When people hear the word stewardship, often they just yawn and give that dear-in-the-headlights look.
+When people hear the word stewardship, they often just yawn and give that dear-in-the-headlights look.
 But stewardship is life-changing!
 Stewardship involves our entire being.
 And, yes, it involves money.
 I hear you saying, “Now you’ve gone to meddlin’!”
 But did you know that the Bible contains more than 2,000 verses that deal with money.
 Our use of money—not how much we have—is a barometer of our priorities and spiritual condition.
 Christian writer and theologian, Jim Wallis, states it quite strongly: “A budget is a moral document.”2

 For example, one church I know said that they valued children.
-Yet, when you reviewed the budget, you realized that when $16,000 is given to the music ministry and $1,000 is given to children’s ministries, children were not a priority.
+Yet, when you reviewed the budget, you realized that when $16,000 was given to the music ministry and $1,000 was given to children’s ministries, children were not a priority.
 Or, let’s get personal.
 We may say that we value God’s kingdom work and giving to worthy causes.
 However, if our budget reveals that we give five percent of our earnings to God’s work and charities, yet we spend 15 percent of our earnings on entertainment, what is truly our priority?

 But stewardship encompasses not only tangible possessions, such as homes, property, money; it also encompasses intangible possessions, such as our time, our abilities, our health, our relationships, our planet, and even God’s grace.
 In all of these areas of our lives, we often live half-empty, insufficient lives.
 For example: